darylsew/visualizer/README.md

 If it turns out that you guys have extra time after you've done your job, try to write another visualizer, improve yours (quality over quantity), or add other features (like interactivity, which we can discuss more later on in the project).
 We'll pick from the best once we have our stuff together.

-If we have time, we'll integrate with the SoundCloud API, as done in [this](https://github.com/gattis/milkshake) visualizer.
+If we have time, we might integrate with the SoundCloud API, as done in [this](https://github.com/gattis/milkshake) visualizer.
+Or some other API.

 Branch Workflow/Github Use
 --------------------------